saeidamiri1/saeidamiri1.github.io/index.md

 layout: page
 ---

 Greetings!
-Welcome to the personal webpage of Saeid Amiri, a passionate data scientist with a background in statistics, dedicated to transforming diverse data into valuable insights.

-My interests span AI, computational statistics, algorithm development, and working on interesting projects in both academia and industry.
-I conduct [research](https://saeidamiri1.github.io/papers/) and develop [pipelines and software](https://saeidamiri1.github.io/software/) to analyze data.
+Welcome to the personal webpage of Saeid Amiri, a passionate data scientist with a strong background in statistics.
+I am dedicated to transforming diverse data into valuable insights.
+My interests span AI, computational statistics, algorithm development, data analysis, and working on interesting projects in both academia and industry.
+I conduct [research](https://saeidamiri1.github.io/papers/) and develop [pipelines and software](https://saeidamiri1.github.io/software/) to model and analyze data.

 If you are interested in collaborating and doing some great work, please reach out to me via: